AwaizMd/Notes/javascript-notes.md

 **The map array method**
 map creates a new copy of the original array.
 We use it when we want to do something with the elements of the original array but don't want to change it.

-map iterates over the original array and takes a callback function (which we'll cover later) as an argument.
+map iterates over the original array and takes a callback function as an argument.
 In the callback function, we tell it what to do with the elements.

 ``` javascript